jlblumberg/CV/README.md

 #### Stewardship

-When I agree to partake in something, I care about how it goes, and I try to leave things better than I found them.
+When I agree to partake in something, I care about how it goes and I try to leave things better than I found them.
 For instance, I found that many people in the agency I used to work at were complaining about their jobs, but we didn't have a mechanism for anonymously feeding back to management.
 In my free time, I spoke to many people across the business, did research about different options, and eventually found a suitable employee engagement platform.
 I successfully pitched a case to the leadership team and secured funding from our finance department.
 We on-boarded the platform and began to improve employee satisfaction and engagement.

 #### Additional skills